JosieOnGit/Luniks/Geography/Cities per Nation.md

 -

-// As you can see, two continents are currently completely empty spaces, with no countries located within these continents.
+// **NOTE**: As you can see, two continents are currently completely empty spaces, with no countries located within these continents.
 This opens up room for additions later on as the planet properly takes shape!
 This section will be adjusted accordingly to changes regarding the nations and layout of the planet.

 ## Thórirsant
 #### Nóve Réjkjavik (Capital)